getodk/central-backend/docs/api.md

 # Group Authentication

-In Jubilant Garbanzo, the server thinks about identity and permissioning in terms of one core concept: the `Actor`.
+In ODK Central, the server thinks about identity and permissioning in terms of one core concept: the `Actor`.
 No matter how you authenticate with the API, you are doing so as an Actor of some kind or another, and when permissions are assigned and checked, they are done against the authenticated Actor.

 In practice, there are two types of Actors available in the system today: